dokai/gitctl/README.txt

     The type of the remote repository.
 Valid values are ``git`` and ``svn``.
 Defaults to ``git``.

-``branch`` (optional)
+``treeish`` (optional)

-    The name of the branch that is checked out by default when first cloning the remote repository.
+    The name of a "treeish" object that is checked out by default when first cloning the remote repository.
 Only applies to Git repositories.
+A treeish object may refer, for example, to a branch or a tag.
 Defaults to ``master``.

 ``dir`` (optional)